rubo77/Lalumo/dev/plan.md

 - [ ] Fix 2_2 chords stable/instable: always start in free mode when entered from nav; reliably switch to game mode on play button, and reset to free mode when re-entered from nav
   - [ ] Update play button in HTML to call playStableInstableChord($data, false) to reliably start game mode
   - [ ] Test that entering from nav always starts in free mode, and play button switches to game mode
+  - [x] Ensure progress is loaded from localStorage and not reset to 0 when re-entering activity

 ## Current Goal
 Fix 2_2 chords stable/instable free/game mode logic